alekseygenerozov/zams_tidal_coupling/README.md

 [tc2](https://github.com/alekseygenerozov/zams_tidal_coupling/blob/master/tc2.png)

 **Validation**

-1)Tidal coupling constants are robust to changes in the numerical grid.
+1) Tidal coupling constants are robust to changes in the numerical grid.
 Decreasing mesh_delta_coeff to 0.2 (which increases the number of grid points by a factor of a few), changes the tidal coupling constant by at most ~10%.

-1) The overlap integrals have to satisfy the following summation rule:
+2) The overlap integrals have to satisfy the following summation rule:

 $\Sum Q^2 10 \int_{0}^1 rho(r) r^4 dr$,